How to manage a huge iTunes Library

 A general principle: organise your music based on the tags you’ve given it, instead of building a manual structure of Dumb Playlists.
 The only manual playlists you set up should be compilations… try to do everything with Smart Playlists - they are updated as your library changes.

 Develop different approaches for getting at the good stuff, or stuff you need to be reminded about.
-Try an SPL of 5 star tracks not played recently, or never played.
-Or 5 star tracks played lots, but not recently.
+Try a Smart Playlist of 5 star tracks not played recently, or never played.
+Or 0-4 star tracks played lots that you could rate higher.

-Try automatic tools like MPFreaker to do batches of tagging for you.
+You can also try automatic tools like MPFreaker to do batches of tagging for you, which can save time when your iTunes library is too big.

 Here’s some more tips around tagging: